CodeForTheCaribbean/HarvestAPI/README.md

 System administration
 Terms of Use
-Managing timely updates of the data(automated/batch) Technical explanation of how (document this with Lisa)
+Managing timely updates of the data(automated/batch) Technical explanation of how (document this with RADA tech team)

 ##API Resources:
-Below are the various types of data/resources that the API will provide.
+Below are the various types of data/resources that the API currently provides.
 Farmers - Listing of farmers in ABIS
 Receipts - Listing of receipt books sold to farmers Farms - Listing of farms/properties, one farmer can have more than one farm